Child Custody Disputes & Parent rights Lawyer Barrie, Toronto/GTA

 If court action becomes unavoidable, we will take an aggressive approach to best protect your interests and those of your child/ren.
 The court will make its decision based on what is in the child’s best interests.
 This will include the judge considering the child’s own wishes and preferences.

 The family and child support lawyer team is led by Andrew Rogerson, the firm’s founder.
-He is assisted by Joseph Gyverson, Matthew A. Giesingerand James Bennett , who complement our domestic and international family law practice.
+He is assisted by Matthew A. Giesinger and James Bennett , who complement our domestic and international family law practice.

 Contact Rogerson Law Group at (416) 504 2259 – Our experienced Family & Child Custody Lawyers can offer you sound & strategic advise for domestic (Greater Toronto Area) & international family disputes or litigation involving multi-jurisdictional matter.